ARBORproject/arborproject.github.io/README.md

 The first post should also be treated as a project-specific "Wiki" that summarizes the current status of the project.
 Please see [instructions here](https://github.com/ArborProject/arborproject.github.io/discussions/1) and [an example here](https://github.com/ArborProject/arborproject.github.io/discussions/6).

 # Discord

 Join our [Discord](https://discord.gg/SeBdQbRPkA)!
-We are using NDIF's server - once you join, look for channels related to Arbor.
+We are using NDIF's server - once you join, look for channels related to ARBOR.

+<br><br>
+## Maintainers
+This project is maintained by the [Bau Lab](https://baulab.info/) at Northeastern and the [Insight and Interaction Lab](https://insight.seas.harvard.edu/) at Harvard.
+Please visit the [GitHub repository](https://github.com/ARBORproject/arborproject.github.io) for more information.